UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 if dvm_timestamp >= CUTOFF:
   Resolve price to the 30 day total annualized interest rate on borrowing USDC from Compound.
 (See implementation)
 else:
-  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap or Balancer price of the CAR token quoted in USD.
+  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the CAR token quoted in USD.
 CAR token address in technical specification.
 ```

 **[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]**